|

 Photograph Collection, 1926-1972

-134 b/w photo prints
+134 B/W photo prints

-SWC 566 E1-2
+SWC 566 E1-E2

-Collection of agricultural images including livestock, state fairs,
+Collection of agricultural images including livestock, state fairs, judging

-Agriculture at Texas Tech University.
+Dean of Agriculture at Texas Tech University.

-Ava Barr was the daughter of W. L. Stangel who served as the Dean of Agriculture at Texas
+Ava Barr was the daughter of W. L. Stangel who served as the Dean of Agriculture

-Tech University beginning in 1945.
-Stangel joined the Texas Tech faculty in 1925 and
+at Texas Tech University beginning in 1945.
+Stangel joined the Texas Tech

-retired in 1958.
-He was well known to the Texas ranching and farming industries.
+faculty in 1925 and retired in 1958.
+He was well known to the Texas ranching and

-Barrow, Clyde and Bonnie Parker
+Barrow, Clyde, and Bonnie Parker

-Photograph collection, 1934
+Photograph Collection, 1934

 17 copy prints